 This came after White said he learned new details about Moore’s prior sexual misconduct, which involved taking multiple secret videos of a male youth pastor showering.(The church that had previously fired Moore, however, said it had disclosed all these details to White before Moore was hired.)

-On May 1, Cedarville’s trustees put Moore on administrative leave, pending an independent investigation.
+On May 1, Cedarville’s trustees put White on administrative leave, pending an independent investigation.
 Today, the board announced the results of that investigation, which was conducted by the law firm Husch Blackwell.

 Husch Blackwell said it found that there is “no reason to question President White’s benevolent motivation” for hiring Moore.